Summer Theatre Camp at GSA

-Working with professional theater artists, campers will participate in two weeks of fun, high-energy, and theatrical experiences that will engage their imaginations and let them experience the thrill of live theatre.
-Each day will include classes in acting, improvisation, storytelling techniques, creative writing, rehearsals, and special outings.
-At the end of camp, students will showcase their original production of Tales from a Garbage Dump for family and friends.
+Working with professional theater artists, campers will participate in a week of fun theatrical experiences that will engage their imaginations.
+Camp activities include classes in acting and character study, improvisation, theatre games, creative writing, and special outings.
+At the end of the camp, students will create and perform an original production entitled A LIGHT IN THE THEATRE.
 All sessions will be held at The Governor's School for the Arts at 254 Granby Street, downtown Norfolk.

 Camp is housed in the Governor's School for the Arts downtown Norfolk facility.
 With a Black Box Theatre, art studios, rehearsal studios, and canteen, your child has access to all that GSA and VSC have to offer!

 GSA's and VSC's Summer Theatre Camp will provide a diverse range of engaging activities to enrich your child's summer experience!
-Aside from the daily theater-related activities, campers will also get to experience an afternoon of fun at Nauticus, The Slover Library's 5th Floor Game room, and a Chrysler Glass Studio glass blowing demonstration.
+Aside from the daily theater-related activities, campers will also get to experience the Slover Library and Chrysler Museum.
 Our Summer Theatre Camp offers more than just a place to spend summer days.
 It is a place for your child to learn and grow.